Training Dynamics Impact Post-Training Quantization Robustness

 \looseness -1 In this work we provide a systematic study of the post-training quantization error across training stages for six modern, open-source LLM training efforts.
 While previous work has studied quantization degradation in controlled settings or for short training runs below 300B tokens, we include trajectories of open-source LLMs of up to 32 billion parameters trained on up to 15 trillion tokens.
 Through this investigation, we find that the actual hyperparameter choices taken by model trainers play a larger role in quantization error than previously expected.
 Training our own models, we verify the effect of learning rate scheduling and weight averaging on PTQ error in controlled studies, and provide actionable suggestions to intervene on quantization.
 In summary, \begin{itemize}[noitemsep,leftmargin=*,topsep=0.5pt] \item We measure quantization error across hundreds of intermediate training checkpoints from major open-source LLM families and correlate quantization error trajectories with training stages and learning rate schedules in \cref{sec:wild}. \item \looseness -1 In controlled experiments in \cref{sec:controlled_expt}, we verify that quantization error is modulated by learning rate schedule.
-Maintaining larger learning rates, all else being equal, for longer reduces quantization error. \item Finally, informed by these findings, we show in \cref{sec:interventions}, that, for our own training runs, lower quantization error can be achieved by optimized learning rate schedules and how weight averaging along training trajectories can be used to improve quantization performance. \end{itemize} \looseness -1 Through a systematic investigation and concrete examples, we highlight that training hyperparameters, and the resulting training dynamics significantly change how easy it is to quantize modern LLMs.
+Maintaining larger learning rates, all else being equal, reduces quantization error. \item Informed by these findings, we show in \cref{sec:interventions}, that, for our own training runs, lower quantization error can be achieved by optimized learning rate schedules, and how weight averaging along training trajectories can be used to improve quantization performance. \item Finally, in \cref{sec:geometry}, we analyze the geometric properties of the loss suggesting that the proposed interventions interact with quantization performance via the promotion of flatter minima. \end{itemize} \looseness -1 Through a systematic investigation and concrete examples, we highlight that training hyperparameters, and the resulting training dynamics significantly change how easy it is to quantize modern LLMs.
 We argue that studying PTQ continuously during pretraining, and especially during hyperparameter selections before large-scale runs, should be an essential step, as we identify several cases, in which, for example two learning rate choices seemed equally promising, but choosing the smaller one, did lead to an increased quantization error down the line.